The Care Capacity Demand Management (CCDM) programme

 - the Midwifery Employee Representation and Advisory Service (MERAS).

-CCDM is guided by a letter of agreement between that states what each party is responsible for, how they will work together and what the expected outcomes are.
+CCDM is guided by a letter of agreement between the partnership that states what each party is responsible for, how they will work together and what the expected outcomes are.

 You can read the letter of agreement here.